What is the Leicester Award?

 "The Leicester Award is an essential extra in gaining skills and increasing your employability by making you stand out.
 The award has great pacing and fits comfortably with the other work you’re doing at university."

 Through participating in the Leicester Award you will:

-- Be able to articulate your skills and achievements
+• Be able to confidently communicate your skills and achievements

 How can I achieve the Leicester Award?

-The Leicester Award is achieved by taking part in one of the accredited extracurricular Leicester Award experiences combined with the completion of the core Leicester Award units on blackboard.
+The Leicester Award is achieved by taking part in one of the recognised extra-curricular activities combined with the completion of the compulsory Leicester Award elements.